 ARTICLE II.
 PURPOSE

 The purpose of this organization shall be to provide information, expertise, and guidance for the advancement of zymurgy.
-This organization, SAAZ, is not-for-profit, and it’s objective is social and educational
+This organization, SAAZ, is not-for-profit, and it’s objective is social and educational.

 ARTICLE III.
 MEMBERSHIP ELIGIBILITY

-Membership is open to any person twenty-one (21) years of age and over and who is interested in the objectives of SAAZ as set forth in Article II.
+Membership is open to any person twenty-one (21) years of age and over and who is interested in the objectives of SAAZ, as set forth in Article II.

 ARTICLE IV.
 DUES AND FINANCES